jens-ox/tailwind-components/README.md

 # Tailwind Components

 First of all, this is more of an experiment.
 Obviously, only the Tailwind UI components with publicly available source are considered here.
+Actually, this is currently only the [header example](https://tailwindui.com/components/marketing/elements/headers).

 In the [Full-Stack Developer job post](https://jobs.tailwindui.com/full-stack-developer), one of the tasks is building official Tailwind UI components for React and Vue.
 Why not leverage Web Components?
 [According to custom-elements-everywhere](https://custom-elements-everywhere.com/), Web Components are starting to become natively usable in most frontend frameworks (or libraries).